YoeriNijs/virus-outbreak-simulator/README.md

   - The number of doctors;
   - The number of patients;
   - The number of infected patients;
-  - The chance of being infected (i.e. infectiousness);
+  - The likelihood of being infected (i.e. infectiousness);
   - The number of cycles (i.e. moves) before an infectied patient dies.

 # More